totovr/Raspberry/README.md

 ## License

-This project is licensed under CC License - see the [LICENSE.md](https://creativecommons.org/licenses/by/4.0/) file for details
+This project is licensed under The MIT License (MIT) see the [LICENSE.md](https://github.com/totovr/Raspberry/blob/master/LICENSE.md) file for details